Skip to content

 Exploitation

-Step 2: Using the wishlist feature
+Step 2: Use the wishlist feature normally

-Step 3: Observing API behavior
+Step 3: Watch the API calls

 GET /api/wishlists/wl-alice-001